msathe-tech/configuration-client/README.md

 There is a lot more in this code, but I'll update that information in stages.
 For now you can refer to the client code here - https://github.com/msathe-tech/configuration-client

+# Processing JSON

 This service accepts JSON payload using -
  @ResponseStatus(code=HttpStatus.CREATED)
     @PostMapping(value="/add-albums")
     public String addAlbums(@RequestBody ArrayList<Album> list) {
     .....

+The @RequestBody takes care of mapping the HTTP request's JSON payload to the Array List of Album class.
+Sample JSON payload is given below -

+[
+   {
+        "artist": "Ajay-Atul",
+        "title": "Sairat",
+        "releaseYear": "2015",
+        "genre": "Bollywood"
+    },
+    {
+        "artist": "Ed Sheeran",
+        "title": "Divide",
+        "releaseYear": "2017",
+        "genre": "Pop"
+    }
+ ]

+The HTTP request should have following header to make it a JSON payload.

+Content-Type: application/json

+# Using JPA and MySQL

 Based on the value of 'store' it will either store the data in MySQL or Redis cache.
 Spring Boot really makes it easy to use JPA using CrudRepository interface.
 You don't need to write a single line of code to perform basic DB operations. public interface AlbumRepository extends CrudRepository<Album, String> {
 }